2014 Recipients of Values in Action Award

 Leona McTaggart, December 2014 Recipient

-Congratulations to Leona McTaggart, Activities Coordinator at Frostburg Nursing and Rehabilitation Center, for being the recipient of the December 2014 WMHS Values in Action Award.
+Congratulations to Leona McTaggart for being the recipient of the December 2014 WMHS Values in Action Award.

 An employee since last year, Leona is an outstanding team player who has brought a whole new meaning to the word “activities.”
 She is described as infectiously positive and upbeat, and her enthusiasm she has energized her entire department.
 Leona’s interactions with the residents of the facility reflect compassion and concern for their well-being and happiness.
 She has brought some innovative ideas and concepts to the FNRC environment.